HaranArbel/data-modeling-postgres/README.md

 ## Usage

-1. Run `create_tables.py` to reset your database tables before each time you run the ETL scripts.
+1. Run `create_tables.py` to reset your database tables before each time you run the ETL script.
 2. Run `etl.py` to read and process files from `song_data` and `log_data` and load them into the tables.